XuanNguyenCU/FitnessClubDBMS/README.md

 Feel free to play around with it :)

 ### Project Report
-• Conceptual Design: the ER-diagram for the Health and Fitness Club, and assumptions
+• Conceptual Design: the ER diagram for the Health and Fitness Club, and assumptions

-• Reduction to Relation Schemas: consolidate ER-diagram into relational schemas using the most effective method for mapping ER components to tables.
+• Reduction to Relation Schemas: consolidate ER diagram into relational schemas using the most effective method for mapping ER components to tables.

 • DDL File